 - Net cash flow from consolidated operations (excluding cash payments for interest, cash payments for income taxes, distributions received from unconsolidated affiliates and cash payments for hedge terminations) increased by \$153.3 million period-to-period.
 The increase in operating cash flow is generally due to an increase in net income of \$30.2 million.
-Please see "-Results of Operations-Year Ended December 31, 2007 for a discussion of material items that impacted our operating cash flow. - Cash payments for interest expense decreased \$39.4 million period-to-period primarily due lower overall interest rates and the mix of debt due to debt retirements and refinancing activities offset by a higher debt load. - Cash payments for income taxes decreased \$2.0 million period-to-period primarily due to lower state income tax payments. - Distributions received from unconsolidated affiliates increased \$0.8 million period-to-period. - · Cash payments for hedge terminations decreased \$87.4 million.
+Please see "-Results of Operations-Year Ended December 31, 2008 Compared to Year Ended December 31, 2007" for a discussion of material items that impacted our operating cash flow. - Cash payments for interest expense decreased \$39.4 million period-to-period primarily due lower overall interest rates and the mix of debt due to debt retirements and refinancing activities offset by a higher debt load. - Cash payments for income taxes decreased \$2.0 million period-to-period primarily due to lower state income tax payments. - Distributions received from unconsolidated affiliates increased \$0.8 million period-to-period. - · Cash payments for hedge terminations decreased \$87.4 million.